BrightspaceUI/core/components/overflow-group/README.md

 # Overflow Groups

 ## d2l-overflow-group

-The `d2l-overflow-group` element can be used to add responsiveness to a set of buttons/links/menus.
-Whereas normally they would wrap onto multiple lines, they will instead be added to an overflow menu.
+The `d2l-overflow-group` element can be used to add responsiveness to a set of buttons, links or menus.
+Items added to this container element will no longer wrap on to a second line when the container becomes to small but will be added to a dropdown menu with configurable styling.

 ![Overflow Group](./screenshots/overflow-group.png?raw=true)